moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 #### **Data APIs tab**

-In the Data APIs tab, you can explore the API endpoints to develop the data applications.
+API endpoints for developing data applications can be explored in the Data APIs tab.

 <aside class="callout">

-🗣 If a Data Product does not have any APIs built on top of it, the Data API tab will not be available.
+🗣 If no APIs are built on top of a Data Product, the Data API tab will not be available.

 </aside>

-- On clicking the Data APIs tab, it will list all the API endpoint collections. by clicking on a particular endpoint, you can see a short description of the API collection as shown below.
+- On the Data APIs tab, all API endpoint collections are listed.
+By clicking on a particular endpoint, a short description of the API collection is displayed, as shown below.

     <center>
     <img src="/interfaces/data_product_hub/discovery/annotely_image%20(13)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />